 Did you know that oils lose much of their taste when heated?

 Frying oils, especially in restaurants, are the top culprits behind heart disease, stroke and Alzheimer’s.

 In this video Karen asks: “I’m so confused about healthy oils.
 I hear contradictions all the time.
 Use canola, don’t use.
 Use grape seed oil, don’t use.
 What’s the truth?”

 So, what’s the healthiest oil for everyday frying?
 Is it olive oil?
 Sunflower?
 Grape seed?

-I talk a lot about oils in The Omni Diet, but I want to start by saying avoid cheap oils that are high in Omega 6 fatty acids.
+I talk a lot about oils in The Brain Warrior’s Way Cookbook as well as The Omni Diet, but I want to start by saying avoid cheap oils that are high in Omega 6 fatty acids.
 This includes corn, sunflower, soybean and safflower oils.

 There are many oils that are healthy on salads, but they become toxic when they are heated.
 All oils breakdown when they reach their smoking point.
 So the oils that begin to smoke very quickly should be avoided.

 Some oils start to smell of rubber and plastic almost as soon as they become warm, and fume at 350 degrees.

 One of my personal favorite oils is macadamia nut oil (or avocado oil if you are allergic to nuts).
 So give that a try!